 Improve robustness

-I haven't tried these ideas myself yet, but will do at some point in the future.
+I haven't tried these protection ideas myself yet, but will do at some point in the future.
 When I'm done I'll let you know!

 Please like or share this page: